 Below you will find pertinent information for the media to use in full or in part.
 If you would like to book a media interview with Christopher, please Email his Publicist.

-At age 29, Christopher Zoukis has spent the last nine years behind bars in a federal prison in Virginia.
+Now 31-years-old, Christopher Zoukis has spent the last 12 years behind bars in a federal prison in Virginia.
 He has used this time to successfully fight for access to prison-based education programs for himself and others.
-The former high school dropout completed high school as well as numerous correspondence programs in bible studies, fitness training and law.
+The former high school dropout completed high school as well his Bachelor’s of Arts in Interdisciplinary Studies (Business Administration and Legal Studies) from Adams State University.
 He has become a sought-after legal adviser to other inmates, author of three books on the prison system, a regular newspaper contributor and contributing writing to Prison Legal News and The Huffington Post.
 An outspoken champion for prison education and inmate rights, Christopher is available to speak about these and related topics to the media.

 Why is Christopher Zoukis in prison?